-** I talked with my family before publishing this post.
-They didn’t care if we talked about it having lice and want people to know it’s not a big deal if you get it.**
+**I spoke with my family before publishing this post.
+They didn’t care if we talked about having lice.
+And I want people to know it’s not a big deal if you get it.**

 The first time I got lice was in kindergarten.
 That was 39 years ago.
 The last time (fingers crossed) was last week.
 My oldest daughter came to me one day last week and said her head itched.
 After a quick look, there was evidence of lice.
 I immediately got on the internet and was overwhelmed with what to actually do with this.
 Because now there are “Super Lice” and if you get those you might as well shave your head and burn your house down.
 So, let’s talk about lice for a minute.

 You do not have to burn your house down!

 If you’ve been to my house, you know we are really clean people.
 And that’s totally not relevant because lice do not care if you are clean or dirty, rich or poor, sick or healthy, old or young… These parasites are equal opportunity bugs.
 All they care about is whether YOU are alive or not.
 So in true form, all of us but Doug got lice.
 Which meant that we all needed to be treated.
 I wanted to make sure we actually were treated properly, so we did go to Hair Fairies, a salon that specifically deals with lice.
 I know that not everyone has access to these salons or can afford them so I wanted to give you a few basic tips for surviving a lice outbreak in your home.